nikhilraghava/tensorflow-tut/softmax-regression-model/README.md

 b = tf.Variable(tf.zeros([10]))
 ```

-Our weights, `w` and biases, `b` will be `Tensors` full of `0`s with a shape of `[784, 10]` and `[10]` respectively.
+Our weights, `W` and biases, `b` will be `Tensors` full of `0`s with a shape of `[784, 10]` and `[10]` respectively.
 Notice that `W` has a shape of `[784, 10]` because we want to matrix multiply the 784-dimensional image vectors with it to produce 10-dimensional vectors of evidence for the different classes of labels. `b` has a shape of `[10]` so we can add it to the result of the matrix multiplication.
 Now let us define our model.

 ```python
 # Model
 y = tf.nn.softmax(tf.add(tf.matmul(x, W), b))
 ```

 The code above is just following the equation of our model that we defined earlier.
 I prefer to use `tf.add` to add two `Tensors` together, adding them using the regular `+` would also work.
-Like our linear regression model we also need to define a loss/cost function and for this model we will be using a very common loss function called cross-entropy.
+Like our linear regression model we also need to define a loss/cost function and for this model, we will be using a very common loss function called cross-entropy.
 Cross-entropy is defined as:

 <div align="center">
 <br><img src="https://cldup.com/2A5LB8bwxV.png" width="272" height="57.6"><br><br>
 </div>

 Where y is our predicted probability distribution, and y′ is the true distribution (the one-hot vector with the digit labels).
 In some rough sense, the cross-entropy is measuring how inefficient our predictions are for describing the truth.
 We use cross-entropy to calculate loss because, once we get our inputs, we matrix multiply it with the weights and add the biases to them and obtain logits.
 We then feed the logits, which are scores into the softmax function to obtain probabilities.
-To calculate loss we need to compare these  probabilities with the one-hot encoded vector lables and to do that we use cross-entropy to convert those probabilities into one-hot encoded vectors.
+To calculate loss we need to compare these probabilities with the one-hot encoded vector labels and to do that we use cross-entropy to convert those probabilities into one-hot encoded vectors.
 To implement cross-entropy we need to first add a new placeholder to input the correct answers:

 ```python
 # Actual label